owensgl/biol525D/Topic_1/generate_a_key.md

    +----[SHA256]-----+
    ```

-1. Convert the generated key into the other windows format, .ppk
+1. Convert the generated key into the other windows format, `.ppk`.
+Most windows tools ingest keys in that format, so it's a good idea to have that handy as well.
+It uses the same key content and same passphrase, just a different file format.

    1. Open `Menu` -> `Tools` -> `MobaKeyGen (SSH Key generator)`